 Bran Castle – Transylvania (Romania)

-It comes as a surprise to many, but the infamous Transylvania of Bram Stoker’s Dracula is in fact a real place.
-Transylvania – which creepily translates as ‘across the woods’ – is just 30 km from Bucharest in Romania.
-The region is famous for remote medieval towns, looming mountainous ranges and – of course – creepy Gothic castles.
-The most famous of which being Bran Castle itself – the inspiration for Dracula’s castle.
+It comes as a surprise to many, but the infamous Transylvania of Bram Stoker’s Dracula is, in fact, a real place.
+Transylvania—which creepily translates as “across the woods”—is just 30 km from Bucharest in Romania.
+The region is famous for remote medieval towns, looming mountain ranges, and, of course, creepy Gothic castles, the most famous being Bran Castle itself—the inspiration for Dracula’s castle.

-The ancient Gothic fortress is an impressively creepy visage resting upon a rocky outcropping, overlooking the village of Bran with the humbling backdrop of the peaks of the Bucegi behind it.
-Now owned by an archduke, it is open to the public to explore its many courtyards, rooms and corridors – including a mandatory secret passage behind a bookcase.
-Furthermore, what was once a well shaft in its heart has been transformed into ‘The Time Tunnel’ – a multimedia experience elevator that projects the dark history of the castle as it descends.
+The ancient Gothic fortress is an impressively eerie sight, perched upon a rocky outcropping and overlooking the village of Bran, with the humbling backdrop of the Bucegi Mountains behind it.
+Now owned by an archduke, it is open to the public to explore its many courtyards, rooms, and corridors—including a mandatory secret passage behind a bookcase.
+Furthermore, what was once a well shaft at its heart has been transformed into ‘The Time Tunnel,’ a multimedia experience elevator that projects the dark history of the castle as it descends.

-Fortunately – or unfortunately, depending on your perspective – you can’t spend the night in the castle itself, but the village Bran has comfortable accommodations available.
-Due to an influx in tourism the village has become especially welcoming to all – including the LGBTQ+ community.
-An alternative place to stay is the nearby scenic town of Brasov – which has its own gothic black church juxtaposed with the colorful baroque buildings beside it.
-The town even has its own gay community with drag shows not uncommon and boasts other attractions like Rope Street (one of the narrowest streets in the world) and its Brasov Hollywood sign.
+Fortunately—or unfortunately, depending on your perspective—you can’t spend the night in the castle itself, but the village of Bran offers comfortable accommodations.
+Due to an influx in tourism, the village has become especially welcoming to all, including the LGBTQ+ community.
+Another option is the nearby scenic town of Brașov, which has its own Gothic Black Church juxtaposed with colorful Baroque buildings.
+Brașov even has a small gay community, with drag shows not uncommon, and boasts other attractions like Rope Street (one of the narrowest streets in the world) and its iconic Brașov Hollywood-style sign.

 Image Credit: Reiko Nakamura from Flickr